digital-asset/docs.daml.com/docs/3.1/docs/json-api/v1/index.rst

 Where

-- ``result`` contains an array of contracts, each contract formatted according to :doc:`lf-value-specification`,
+- ``result`` contains an array of contracts, each contract formatted according to :doc:`../lf-value-specification`,
 - ``status`` matches the HTTP status code returned in the HTTP header.

 Nonempty HTTP Response With Unknown Template IDs Warning